-Get a new Social Security Card
+1. Get a new Social Security card

 When you file a tax return, your name and SSN must match the records held by the Social Security Administration.
 If one of you changed your name, you’ll need to report the change and file for a new social security card.
 Learn more

-Change your withholdings
+2. Change your withholdings

 When you started at your job, your employer asked you to fill out the W-4 Employee’s Withholding Allowance Certificate.
 The amount of federal income tax that has been withheld from your pay is based on your personal and financial situation at that time.
 Now that you’re married, you’ll want to revisit the Form W-4 and change your marital status.
 Note: if you and your spouse both work, your combined incomes may move you into a higher tax bracket.What W-4 Allowances do You Qualify For?

-Report your new address
+3. Report your new address

 Did you move into a new place after your wedding?
 If one or both of you now has a different address, be sure to let the IRS know by filling out a Form 8822, Change of Address.
-And if you purchase insurance through the Marketplace, be sure to notify them as well if you move out of the area covered by your current plan.

-Change your filing status
+4. Decide what your filing status will be